Paul Steinhardt: Bouncing and cyclic cosmology

-Predictions: One prediction of the cyclic models is that, unlike inflation, no detectable gravitational waves are generated during the smoothing and flattening process.
-Instead, the only source of gravitational waves on cosmic wavelength scales are so-called "secondary gravitational waves" that are produced long after the bounce with amplitudes that are far too weak to be found in current detectors but ultimately detectable.
+One prediction of the cyclic models is that, unlike inflation, no detectable gravitational waves are generated during the smoothing and flattening process.
+The Simons Observatory being built in the Atacama Desert in Chile will test this prediction.
+Instead, the prediction of the cyclic models is that the only source of gravitational waves on cosmic wavelength scales are so-called "secondary gravitational waves" that are produced long after the bounce.
+Their amplitudes are far too weak to be found in current detectors but are ultimately detectable.
 A second prediction is that the current acceleration expansion must eventually stop and the vacuum must be eventually decay in order to initiate the next cycle.(Other predictions depend on the specific fields (or branes) that cause the contraction.)